TNTU-F-12-internship/rs-content/content/en/blog/post-3.md

 ## {{< color-text text="Summary" >}}

-Automation image processing allows for ensuring a great user experience without big efforts.
+Automation image processing allows to provide a great user experience without big efforts.
 It is more important than ever for web developers to implement such optimization.

-We hope the article content has been useful to you.
+We hope the article content has been useful for you.